10 dead as California fire becomes deadliest of year

 Burned-out and overturned cars, downed power lines and the ruins of buildings littered Berry Creek and nearby areas, the Sacramento Bee reported.
 One hatchback found on a dirt road had three dead dogs in it, while a pickup truck had the remnants of a guitar case and melted CDs in the bed.

-More than 2,000 homes and other buildings burned in the fire, which began several weeks ago as a lightning-sparked collection of blazes 125 miles (201 kilometers) northeast of San Francisco.
+More than 2,000 homes and other buildings had burned in the fire, which began several weeks ago as a lightning-sparked collection of blazes northeast of San Francisco.
 The final toll is expected to be much higher.
 Damage assessment teams planned to begin a methodical search of the burned areas on Friday.

-Among those unaccounted for were Sandy Butler and her husband, who had called their son to say they planned to escape the flames in a pond.
+Among those unaccounted for were Sandy Butler and her husband, who had called their son to say they were going to try to escape the flames by finding shelter in a pond.

 “We’re still hoping and praying for good news,” said Jessica Fallon, who has two children with the Butler’s grandson and considers them her own grandparents.
 “Everything is replaceable, but not my grandparents’ lives.
 I’d rather lose everything than those two.
 They kind of held the family together.”

 Fallon said she’d been peppering hospitals with phone calls in search of her grandparents.
-There was no word about them late Thursday night.
+There was no word of them late Thursday night.

 The speed and ferocity of the fire astonished observers, even those who remembered a blaze only two years earlier that killed some 85 people and devastated the town of Paradise, a few miles away from the current blaze.